telerik/xaml-docs/controls/radcallout/how-to/map-integration.md

 ---
-title: How to integrate the RadCallout control inside RadMap
+title: Use Callout with RadMap
-page_title: How to integrate the RadCallout control inside RadMap
+page_title: Use Callout with RadMap
 description: Check our &quot;Overview&quot; documentation article for the RadCallout {{ site.framework_name }} control.
 slug: radcallout-howto-map-integration
 tags: map,callout,